JSJ decompositions and polytopes for two-generator one-relator groups: Introduction

 \p{Acknowledgements} We are very grateful to Nicholas Touikan for several helpful comments and suggestions.
-This work has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme, Grant agreement No. 850930, from the UK's Engineering and Physical Sciences Research Council (EPSRC), grant EP/R035814/1, and from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 427320536 -- SFB 1442, as well as under Germany’s Excellence Strategy EXC 2044--390685587, Mathematics M\"unster: Dyn\-amics--Geometry--Structure.
+We thank the referee for their helpful comments.
+This work has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme, Grant agreement No. 850930, from the European Union (ERC, SATURN, 101076148), from the UK's Engineering and Physical Sciences Research Council (EPSRC), grant EP/R035814/1, and from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 427320536 -- SFB 1442, as well as under Germany’s Excellence Strategy EXC 2044--390685587 and EXC-2047/1 -- 390685813.